-The challenges of ``domain gap'' are common for deep learning based approaches.
-The ``domain gap'' issue was first observed in transfer learning\cite{pan2009survey}, where a model trained on a large source dataset is fine-tuned on a smaller, more specific dataset.
-To mitigate the performance degradation due to domain gaps between source and targeted datasets, many techniques have been proposed including domain adaptation\cite{tzeng2017adversarial,ganin2015unsupervised,zhang2018collaborative}, meta-learning\cite{finn2017model}, and few-shot learning\cite{vinyals2016matching, snell2017prototypical}.
-These techniques have been shown to be effective for reducing or closing the domain gap in various fields including computer vision\cite{girshick2014rich, zoph2018learning} and natural language processing\cite{dai2015semi, howard2018universal, devlin2018bert}.
+The challenges of ``domain shift'' are common for deep learning-based approaches.
+The ``domain shift'' or ``domain gap'' issue was first observed in transfer learning\cite{pan2009survey}, where a model trained on a large source dataset is fine-tuned on a smaller, more specific dataset.
+To mitigate the performance degradation due to distributional discrepancy between source and target datasets, many techniques have been proposed, including domain adaptation\cite{tzeng2017adversarial,ganin2015unsupervised,zhang2018collaborative}, meta-learning\cite{finn2017model}, and few-shot learning\cite{vinyals2016matching, snell2017prototypical}.
+These techniques have been shown to be effective in reducing the domain gap in various fields including computer vision\cite{girshick2014rich, zoph2018learning} and natural language processing\cite{dai2015semi, howard2018universal, devlin2018bert}.

-However, in the context of spectroscopy reconstruction, those proposed method falls short to solve the domain gap for the following two reasons.
+However, when applied to the spectroscopy reconstruction, those proposed methods fall short of solving the domain gap for the following reasons.
 First, we do not assume access to \emph{any} data from the target distribution.
 Existing methods still require a certain amount of data from the targeted domain for fine-tuning, which is not applicable under our assumption.
-Second, most domain adaptation methods are designed for classification tasks, making them less directly applicable to our reconstructive spectroscopy problem, which is fundamentally a (non-negative) regression problem.
-While there are a few existing results focusing on practical regression problems \cite{chen2021representation, nejjar2023dare}, they often deal with simpler regression scenarios rather than tackling the challenging inverse problem setting which we consider.
+Second, most domain adaptation methods have been designed for classification-based tasks, making them less directly applicable to our spectral reconstruction problem in spectroscopy, which is fundamentally a (non-negative) regression problem.
+While a few existing results focus on practical regression problems \cite{chen2021representation, nejjar2023dare}, they often deal with simple regression problems rather than tackling the more challenging inverse problem setting which we consider.
 Third, regarding the topic of deep learning for inverse problems, for tasks like \emph{image} reconstruction, existing research primarily leverages the inductive bias of neural network architectures suitable for \emph{image} signals \cite{dong2015image, kulkarni2016reconnet, ongie2020deep}.
 In this work on \emph{spectral} reconstruction, we deal with one-dimensional \emph{spectral} signals which requires a different model design.